 The team will particularly investigate the below topics in relation to affordable housing;

 - Tax structures

 - Planning (including affordable housing planning permit condition requirements and housing mix)

 - Private rental sector (PRS)

 - Unlocking excess/underutilised government land

-Should you have any expertise or interest in the above areas and wish to be involved in The Committee’s work in this area please get in touch with David Prior, Project and Policy officer, to get involved.
+Should you have any expertise or interest in the above areas and wish to be involved in the Committee’s work in this area please get in touch with David Prior, Project and Research officer.